agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 save_plot(fig, "/tmp/make_collision_in_time.svg")
 ```

-I hope the the notebook template library is useful to you!
+I hope the notebook template library is useful to you!
 Let me know on
 [Twitter][twit] or [Github][github] if it is.
 Your feedback helps make the
 project better for everyone!